Dirk-/quasar-sharp/README.md

 It works when running in dev mode, but not packaged:
 ![Error](error.png)

-I tried to follow the advices given on the sharp website (links see below) and tinkered with more on my original project.
+I tried to follow the advices given on the sharp website (see links below) and tinkered with more hints on my original project.
 I just wanted to keep this demo relatively clean.

 ## Project Scaffolding